munrocreations/own-it-quick/README.md

 1. Click Create
 ![create user](Graphics\create-user.jpg)

-After creating the user, you can fill in the Full Name of the user if that name differs from the login name.
-You can also ask the user to complete the Full Name.
+After creating the user, you can fill in the Full Name of the user if it differs from the login name.
+You can instead ask the user to complete the Full Name.

-If you checked Send email to new user (in the control panel on the lower left sidebar), you may also enter the new user’s email address. ownCloud sends that user a notification with their new login information.
+Finally locate the Send email to new user in the lower left sidebar of the control panel.
+Check this option and enter the new user’s email address. ownCloud notifies that user with the details needed for first login.

 For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html#creating-a-new-user) in the ownCloud documentation.